 It’s constantly making the most use of what we have and sharing knowledge.
 I think that everyone brings home their own ideas about this and it’s going to look extremely different in Mexico City, Oaxaca or Jalisco or Palestine or Canada.
 Once you’re working for a collective goal or for the life of Mother Earth, it doesn’t have to be that complicated.
-But it does take serious reflection on our relationship with money and capitalism, going beyond just reading the Zapatista books and visiting and going to the Encuentro and thinking it’s cool but actually practicing.
+But it does take serious reflection on our relationship with money and capitalism, going beyond just reading the Zapatista books and visiting and going to the Encuentro and thinking it’s cool but actually applying their principles in our daily life..
 If you have enough people power — that’s what they teach us — if we’re applying these principles and there’s enough of us, we can absolutely do it.
 We must ask ourselves “How do we continue to show up?”

 JT: To people here in New York, are there things that you think are misunderstood about Zapatismo or that you’re hoping to disseminate?

 DB: It’s always very inspiring to see the respect and love there is for Zapatistas and Zapatismo.
 What Semillas and a lot of us are committed to is thinking about how we can be strategic and be allies and also learn to implement Zapatismo in our geographies in the US.